square/connect-php-sdk/docs/Model/OrderFulfillmentState.md

 ### Description

-The state of the fulfillment.
+The current state of this fulfillment.

 ## Properties
 Name | Type